aperullo/dockerization/readme.md

 Broadly the changes are:
 1. An *app* folder which contains the raw java application
-2. A *deployment* folder which contains the properties and stack file organized into subfolders, with a place for .env
+2. A *deployment* folder which contains the properties and compose file organized into subfolders, with a place for .env
 3. A *buildSrc* folder for gradle constants
 4. Seperate `build.gradle` files for each project